-The 12th Doctoral Workshop Energy Informatics 2021 is co-located with the 10th DACH+ Conference on Energy Informatics in Freiburg, Germany.
+The 12th Doctoral Workshop Energy Informatics 2021 is co-hosted with the 10th DACH+ Conference on Energy Informatics.

 You can download the pdf of the Call for Papers for the Doctoral Workshop here.